tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ## Overview
 In the last chapter we used object literals and a factory function to create multiple object instances of "circle sprite" objects.

-The code we wrote worked fairly well because the objects we created were very similar to one another (other than `color` and `radius`).
+The code we wrote worked fairly well because the objects we created were very similar to one another (other than each having its own `color` and `radius`).

 But what if we wanted to create a new kind of sprite object that:
 - looks different, for example a "rectangle sprite" or an "image sprite"?